Azure/aml-registermodel/README.md

 If the model has been created by an Azure Machine Learning (pipeline) run and is not stored in your repository, the GitHub Action allows you to define metrics that will be compared with the latest model that is registered under the same name.
 The metrics comparison can be controlled with the `metrics_max` and `metrics_min` parameters.
 If you do so, the newly trained model will only be registered, if it performs better for all specified metrics.
 If the new model performs worse, the action fails with an error message.
 The parameters `metrics_max` and `metrics_min` define the names of the metrics that should be used for a comparison.

 This behavior can be overruled by passing the `force_registration` as true.
-You will need to have azure credentials that allow you to connect to the Azure MAchine Learning workspace.
+You will need to have azure credentials that allow you to connect to the Azure Machine Learning workspace.

 This action requires an AML workspace to be created or attached to via the [aml-workspace](https://github.com/Azure/aml-workspace) action.